Yoda49/jugi/README.md

 ### jugi.init(config)

-Do initialization with user config.
+Make initialization with user config.
 The config must be an object with the next possible properties:
 ```
 1.  cropFrameMinWidth  - minimum crop frame width (must be >= 50).
 2.  cropFrameMinHeight - minimum crop frame height (must be >= 50).